MiR-Community/mir_community_website/content/about/main/index.md

   ## Vision
   MiR Community aims to support historically underrepresented R users around the world.

-  MiR Community hopes to provide a space of belonging and support for people who identify as underrepresented minority R useRs.
+  Our hope is to provide a space of belonging and support for people who identify as underrepresented minority R useRs.
 Through community-led efforts, we hope to provide opportunities for historically underrepresented minorities to grow professionally and to contribute to the R community.

+  ### *A Space for Belonging!*
+  The larger R community is full of talented, kind, generous folks all over the world.
+Our goal is to make sure that more folks, no matter who they are or where they're from has access to R, opportunities for success with R programming language, and feels welcomed to contribute to the global community.

   ## Meet the Team!